Aarturo/weather-station/README.md

-weather-satation
+weather-station
 ================

-First aproach with node and sensors
+First approach with node and sensors